SoniaisMad/learning-cloud/README.md

 [Link](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas/blob/master/Projects/NET/NET04/NET04-AWS100.md)

-What i learned : #in-progress
+What i learned : How to create a CloudFront distribution for the first time

-What was difficult : #in-progress
+What was difficult : I got Access Denied the first time i tried to access to my Cloudfront link, but it was because the object inside the S3 was note public.

 ### => Practice : Create a Lambda to add 2 numbers